galaxyproject/galaxy-hub/src/Admin/Config/Performance/ProductionServer/index.md

 ---
 autotoc: true
+pagetitle: Running Galaxy in a production environment
 ---
-INCLUDE(/Admin/Config/Performance/LinkBox)
-<div class="title">Running Galaxy in a production environment</div>
+PLACEHOLDER_INCLUDE(/Admin/Config/Performance/LinkBox)

 The [basic installation instructions](/Admin/GetGalaxy) are suitable for development by a single user, but when setting up Galaxy for a multi-user production environment, there are some additional steps that should be taken for the best performance.

-You may also want to consult the [Building Scalable Galaxy slides](ATTACHMENT_URLEvents/GDC2010/GDC2010_building_scalable.pdf) from the [2010 Galaxy Developers Conference](/Events/GDC2010) at <<nwwl(CSHL)>> (upon which this page is based).
+You may also want to consult the [Building Scalable Galaxy slides](ATTACHMENT_URLEvents/GDC2010/GDC2010_building_scalable.pdf) from the [2010 Galaxy Developers Conference](/Events/GDC2010) at CSHL (upon which this page is based).

 ## Why bother?

 By default, Galaxy:

 * Uses [SQLite](http://www.sqlite.org/) (a serverless database), so you don't have to run/configure a database server for quick or basic development.
-However, <<nwwl(SQLite)>> does not handle concurrency.
+However, SQLite does not handle concurrency.
-* Uses a built-in <<nwwl(HTTP)>> server, written in Python.
+* Uses a built-in HTTP server, written in Python.
 Much of the work performed by this server can be moved to [nginx](/Admin/Config/nginxProxy) or Apache, which will increase performance.
 * Runs all tools locally.
 Moving to a [cluster](/Admin/Config/Performance/Cluster) will greatly increase capacity.
 * Runs in a single process, which is a performance problem in [CPython](http://en.wikipedia.org/wiki/CPython).

 Galaxy ships with this default configuration to ensure the simplest, most error-proof configuration possible when doing basic development.
 As you'll soon see, the goal is to remove as much work as possible from the Galaxy process, since doing so will greatly speed up the performance of its remaining duties.
-This is due to the Python Global Interpreter Lock (GIL), which is explained in detail in the [Advanced Configuration](/Admin/Config/Performance/ProductionServer/#advanced-configuration) section.
+This is due to the Python Global Interpreter Lock (GIL), which is explained in detail in the [Advanced Configuration](/Admin/Config/Performance/ProductionServer#advanced-configuration) section.

 ## Groundwork for scalability